I grant thou wert not married to my Muse,

 ‘true telling friend’ (82.12).
 The Poet speaks the truth, both good and bad,

 about the youth.
-The couplet suggests the rivals’ ‘gross painting’ would be
+The couplet suggests the inferior Poets’ ‘gross painting’ would be

 better used on lesser subjects.
 It is wasted if it does not acknowledge the